Behavioral Health Integrated Care (BHIC) Health Home

 The BHIC health home will focus on preventive services, wellness, and chronic and acute care for both behavioral and physical health needs.
 BHIC is being developed to achieve the following goals:

 The BHIC pilot program will initially target Langlade, Lincoln, and Marathon counties.
-It is scheduled to begin in the first quarter of 2014.
 DHS has identified a population of approximately 450 individuals who would likely benefit from the BHIC health home model in these counties.
 The BHIC program may expand to other parts of Wisconsin in the future.

 For more information about integrated care delivery within Wisconsin Medicaid click here (PDF, 321KB).